I would like to share some of these experiences with you through my Art below.

 Rebecca, one of a fleet of narrowboats built by Kate Boats glides through the water under Offchurch Viaduct on the Grand Union Canal in the late afternoon.

-To hire a boat, including Rebecca (portrayed here having passed under the beautiful Offchurch Viaduct, near Radford Semele on the Grand Union Canal) follow link below
+To hire a boat, including Rebecca (portrayed here having passed under the TIMELESS BEAUTY of Offchurch Viaduct, near Radford Semele on the Grand Union Canal) follow link below

 4 PARRISH INSPIRED BY ROYAL LEAMINGTON SPA